AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 First, notice that there is no substantive difference between standalone headers and header-transactions.
 That means that *zero-confirmation* header-transactions are *exactly* as secure as a standalone counterparts (and at least as secure as zero-confirmation transactions).
 This is not very secure in the case of a PoW dapp-chain, but it means that a PoS dapp-chain's zero-confirmation header-transactions could be just as secure as blocks from an equivalent standalone PoS blockchain.
-(It also means that the PoS dapp-chain is much more secure after header-transactions are confirmed, compared to the standalone equivalent.)
+(It also means that the PoS dapp-chain is more secure after header-transactions are confirmed, compared to the standalone equivalent.)

-When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to inherit the security (and security properties) of the host simplex-chain[^dc-por].
-Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.
+When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to partially[^partial-sec-por] inherit the security (and security properties) of the host simplex-chain.[^dc-por] Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.

+[^partial-sec-por]: Some security properties of the host simplex-chain are not inherited.
+For example: the simplex ensures data availability of simplex-chain blocks, but not dapp-chain blocks.
+Other security properties, like thermodynamic security, are inherited.

 [^dc-por]: Note: PoW dapp-chains will have a much lower difficulty than the host simplex-chain.
 Although a simplex-chain could do mutual PoR with dapp-chains, this is unnecessary and inefficient --- provided that this difficulty asymmetry exists.
 Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to avoid any implementation that would compromise or reduce the security of the simplex.
 Practically, this probably means avoiding PoW dapp-chains (see \autoref{sec:child-chain-pow-pos-asymmetry}).

 With regards to doublespends, one-way PoR means that the reflected chain is *at least* as difficult to attack as the reflecting chain (as we covered in \autoref{sec:por-step4}).
 Since the parent simplex-chain is as difficult to attack as the complete simplex, each dapp-chain must therefore *also* be that difficult to attack.
-Attacking a dapp-chain is as difficult as attacking the entire network.
+Provided that a dapp-chain's blocks are available, attacking a dapp-chain is as difficult as attacking the entire network.

 Note that parent-chains (generally) need to record their child-chains' headers *anyway*, so this use of one-way PoR --- where a simplex-chain reflects child dapp-chains --- has near-zero overhead for both the simplex-chain and the dapp-chain.